ssshake/simple-translation/README.md

 No tests have been written yet but the obvious first one is a test which you would include in your build process to ensure that for each language they all have the same keys.
 A likely bug to enter production would be missing translations for a given language file.

+## Compatibility

+This package, as is, will not work with browsers like EI 11 due to its use of many ES6 features.
+For a production release of your product you will want to ensure that this package is transpiled as part of your build process.

 ----------

 *author: Richard Bettridge (ssshake)*